khietbt/khietbt.github.io/about.md

 A group of systems supported teaching operations.

 My responsibilities:

-* Led the team to build this system from scratch by applying Spring Cloud Microservices architecture.
+* Led the team to build this system from scratch by applying Spring Cloud Microservices architecture and ReactJs.
-* Collaborated with BAs/stakeholders to define requirements, provide solutions, and provide them into manageable tasks
+* Collaborated with BAs/stakeholders to make requirements clear, provide solutions, and divide them into manageable tasks
 * Analyzed logs, reports to identify and solve technical debts.
+* Wrote modules of chatting, controlling classes, scheduling learning sessions...

 ## **Apr 2018 - Jun 2020**